iq9/vendotron/README.md

 * User may select item first, then insert enough coins to dispense it.
 * User may insert enough coins, then select an item.
 * 👆 And **any combinations** of these 2 actions.
   * If they select a different item **after** they've already inserted some coins, the "Sale Price" should change to that item.
-They should be rewuired to insert that much money.
+They should be required to insert that much money.
+They can select a different item as many times as they want.

 ### Your Task